Jobs

 • phD Integration of security functions for imagers: encryption, watermarking using compact functions close to the sensor

-Illicit uses of images dramatically rise with deepfake content manipulation or unauthorized access.
-Securing images from their source i.e., at the image sensor level, is key to address the challenges of this field of cybersecurity.
-The quot;trusted imagersquot; addresses the need to ensure image security, authentication, and encryption starting at the point of acquisition.
-Building...
+Illicit uses of images have dramatically risen with deepfake content manipulation or unauthorized access.
+Securing images at their source i.e., at the image sensor level, is key to addressing the challenges of this field of cybersecurity.
+The quot;trusted imagersquot; concept addresses the need to ensure image security, authentication, and encryption starting at the point of...

 Learn more Apply